Tryon, NC

 - Four long-standing independent feed stores carry major feed brands as well as supplements and other customary supplies.

-- There are 24 boarding barns in the immediate Polk/Landrum area; most are full-board and a handful provide pasture board options.
+- There are more than 24 boarding barns in the immediate Polk/Landrum area; most are full-board and a handful provide pasture board options.

 These examples are only the tip of our equine economic iceberg.
 Other local services include equine massage, equine chiropractic, equine dentistry, equine insurance agents, tack and blanket repair, show management, horse transport, trailer sales and service, construction, real estate, farm sitting, judging, course design, and more.